canonical/rockcraft/docs/reference/rockcraft.yaml.rst

 **Required**: Yes

-The set of parts that compose the ROCK's contents
+The set of parts that compose the rock's contents
 (see :ref:`Parts <ref_parts>`).

 .. note::
    The fields ``entrypoint``, ``cmd`` and ``env`` are not supported in Rockcraft.
-All ROCKs have Pebble as their entrypoint, and thus you must use ``services`` to define your container application.
+All rocks have Pebble as their entrypoint, and thus you must use ``services`` to define your container application.